sun1723/Bin2DecChromeExtension/README.md

 -   [x] User can enter a variable number of binary digits

 # Note:
-this project is inspired by appIdeas: https://github.com/florinpop17/app-ideas
+This project is inspired by appIdeas: https://github.com/florinpop17/app-ideas